noahfranco/Balto-Movies-BE/README.md

 ## Documentation

-See [Frontend Documentation](https://github.com/noahfranco/Balto-Movies-FE) for details on the frontend of our project.
+See [Frontend Documentation](https://github.com/noahfranco/Balto-Movies-FE) for details on the frontend of the project.